apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // Is this a placeholder allocation (true) or a real allocation (false), defaults to false
   // ignored if the taskGroupName is not set bool placeholder = 12;
+  // AllocationID of the allocation string allocationID = 13;

   reserved 7;
   reserved "queueName";
+  reserved 3;
+  reserved "UUID";
 }
 ```